Basic Food - Work Requirements

 ABAWD clients living in waived areas are exempt from participation.
 See more about this in the Moving Between Non-Waived and Waived Areas section.

-Every Federal Fiscal Year the U.S. Department of Agriculture (USDA) award an amount of discretionary waivers to each state.
-The state has the authority to determine how the waivers can be used to exempt ABAWD clients from the time limit.
+• Every Federal Fiscal Year the U.S. Department of Agriculture (USDA) awards an amount of discretionary exemptions to each state.
+The state has the authority to determine how the exemptions can be used to exempt ABAWD clients from the time limit.

-Washington State will use discretionary waivers to exempt mandatory ABAWDs:
+• Washington State will use discretionary exemptions to exempt mandatory ABAWDs:

-2. Who would not receive timely notice due to LEP translations.
+• Who wouldn’t receive timely termination notice due to LEP translations.

 NOTE: